12min

 “When people think about racism,” says Jennifer L. Eberhardt in an interview for Time magazine, “they’re thinking about bigots.
 But you don’t have to have a moral failing to act on an implicit bias.”

-In other words, even if you’re consciously against racists and racism, you are implicitly biased because (as numerous studies have shown) you were programmed by evolution to love the people that are like you and doubt those that are not.
+In other words, even if you’re consciously against racists and racism, you are implicitly biased because (as numerous studies have shown) you were programmed by evolution to love the people who are like you and doubt those who are not.

 This is implicit bias, a sort of “distorting lens” engraved in your eyes that, unfortunately, gets distorted even more by the disparities in our society.